Dokosoko-AI/dokosoko-docs/src/content/docs/guides/embedded-widgets.md

 - a deployed DokoSoko widget host, or the managed `https://widget.dokosoko.com` host.

 :::caution[The assistant profile is a launch requirement] DokoSoko will not activate a widget without an enabled assistant profile and encrypted provider credential.
-The model receives the current question and safe metadata for allowed APIs.
-It does not receive widget secrets, customer user IDs, customer organisation IDs, or vendor credentials.
+The server-side agent selects only recipes and documentation pinned to the allowed APIs, then supplies that bounded context and short session history to the model.
+It does not supply widget secrets, customer user IDs, customer organisation IDs, or vendor credentials.
 :::

 ## 1. Create the widget